-It may take several months for the Employee Benefits Division to receive the retirement number assigned to you by the Retirement System and begin taking monthly health insurance deductions from your pension.
+Once your pension is finalized by the Retirement System, the Employee Benefits Division will begin taking monthly health insurance deductions from your pension.
 In the interim, if you owe premiums, you will be billed directly each month.
 You must pay the monthly bills or risk having your health insurance canceled for nonpayment.